Leo-Simpson/c-lasso/paper/paper.md

 l_{\rho}(r) = \begin{cases} (1-r)^2 &if \quad \rho \leq r \leq 1 \\ (1-\rho)(1+\rho-2r) & if \quad r \leq \rho \\ 0 &if \quad r \geq 1 \end{cases}
 $$

-This formulation can be activated in `c-lasso` as follows:
+This formulation can be selected in `c-lasso` as follows:

 ```python
 # Formulation C2